allenai/IFBench/README.md

 # Generalizing Verifiable Instruction Following

 This repo contains IFBench, which is a new, challenging benchmark for precise instruction following.
+<p align="center"> <a href="https://arxiv.org/pdf/2507.02833"> Read the IFBench paper, accepted to NeurIPS 2025, D&B.</a> </p>

 ## IFBench
 IFBench consists of two parts: